This document explains how to set up MySQL for Sider Enterprise.

 Integration with Sider Enterprise

-- USER - MySQL user name to be used when connecting to the server
+USER- The user name to use when connecting to the MySQL server

-- PASSWORD - The password to use when connecting to the server
+PASSWORD- The password to use when connecting to the MySQL server